bOti234/roguelike-game-with-pygame-library/README.md

 -Changed the quickly repeated shots feature in game, now it will be easier to work with and can be used for different types of weapons as well.

+### Update v1.2.4

+-Fixed the issue when the pause menu or any selector menus were opened, the game's clock was still ticking.

+-Fixed the issue when a key from awsd is still pressed down when the selector menu opens, after the user chooses an option, the player character teleports based on the pressed button.

+-Fixed the hitbox of energy orb and cluster bombs.

+-Reduced the game speed.

+-Added main menu with temporary buttons.
+Game is not reset when leaving and re-entering the game.
+It might become a permanent feature.

+-Added cooldown to energy orb.
+This will make it able to crit.

+-Added pierce to weapon attributes.
+A bullet can pass through a number of enemies equal to the bullets piercing attribute.

+-Added arrows that point to the items on the map.
+Each type of item has a different coloured arrow.

+-Moved the attributes' data for the weapon and passive class instances to csv files.

+-Changed the weapon and passive class instance creation so that it loads the data from the csv file.
+This makes the code shorter and more organized.

 ## TODO list:

 -Putting the exp orbs behind/under the enemies.
 Currently they are drawn over the enemies